envytools/envytools/docs/hw/fifo/intro.rst

 Introduction
 ============

-Commands to most of the engines are sent through a special engine caled PFIFO.
+Commands to most of the engines are sent through a special engine called PFIFO.
 PFIFO maintains multiple fully independent command queues, known as "channels" or "FIFO"s.
 Each channel is controlled through a "channel control area", which is a region of MMIO [pre-NVC0] or VRAM [NVC0+].
 PFIFO intercepts all accesses